wntrblm/nox/docs/tutorial.rst

 If you're interested in running ``nox`` within `docker`_, you can use the `thekevjames/nox images`_ on DockerHub which contain builds for all ``nox`` versions and all supported ``python`` versions.
 Nox is also supported via ``pipx run nox`` in the `manylinux images`_.

-If you want to run ``nox`` within `GitHub Actions`_, you can use the `wntrblm/nox action`_, which installs the latest ``nox`` and makes available all active CPython and PyPY versions provided by the GitHub Actions environment.
+If you want to run ``nox`` within `GitHub Actions`_, you can use the ``wntrblm/nox`` action, which installs the latest ``nox`` and makes available all active CPython and PyPY versions provided by the GitHub Actions environment.
 You can safely combine this with with ``setup-python`` for past end-of-life or development versions of Python, as well.

 .. _pip: https://pip.readthedocs.org
 .. _user site: https://packaging.python.org/tutorials/installing-packages/#installing-to-the-user-site